Desmond Swayne: Parliamentary career

-In a 2021 interview with anti-vaccination filmmaker Del Bigtree, Swayne said that Britain had become "a police state" and accused the government of attempting to enact "social control".
-When questioned about this by Sky News, Swayne stated that he had never heard of Bigtree.
-In January 2021, Swayne was criticised by the Board of Deputies of British Jews for his 2020 appearance on The Richie Allen Show, which has been accused of anti-Semitism.

-In December 2021, Swayne was criticised for his arguments against compulsory vaccine passports, which included factually inaccurate comparisons between COVID deaths and those from flu and traffic accidents.
-Swayne questioned whether the health measures were proportionate, characterising the Health Protection Agency as a "Ministry of Fear" and saying that he felt his government had "abandoned any principle of social democracy or liberal democracy".
+During the swearing in of Andy Burnham as MP for Makerfield on the 22nd June 2026, after the constituency's by-election on the 18th June, Swayne called in the House of Commons, "Rome is saved", in reference to Burnham's intention to stand in 2026 Labour Party leadership election.

 Personal life

 Swayne married Moira Cecily Teek in 1987.
 They have one son and two daughters.
 He is a Christian and a member of Christians in Parliament.

 Honours and decorations

 Swayne is a recipient of the Queen's Golden Jubilee Medal, the Iraq Medal, and the Queen's Diamond Jubilee Medal.
 He has also received the Territorial Decoration for 12 years' service in the Territorial Army.
 In June 2009, he was awarded the Volunteer Reserves Service Medal.

 Swayne was knighted in the 2016 Birthday Honours for political and parliamentary service.